 European directive 2011/24/EU

-Reimbursement will take place according to the rules and rates applicable under the Belgian compulsory health insurance system*.
+On your return you must submit the invoices to your health insurance fund* and claim reimbursement.
+Reimbursement will be according to the rules and rates of the Belgian compulsory heath insurance regime.
 This means that:

 - healthcare is only reimbursed if it is also reimbursed in Belgium;

 - the reimbursement can not be higher than the sum reimbursed for this type of care in Belgium.

 The amount reimbursed can not be higher than the amount which you paid for the healthcare in question.